rsn8887/RetroAdapterMod/README.md

   - For 2-4 player support, just hook up multiple retroadapters to the Xbox, one player per port

 - Switch mode:
   - This is for use on Nintendo Switch.
-Note the Switch can support up to three simultaneous wired adapters running this version of the firmware (using a USB hub).
+Note the Switch can support multiple simultaneous wired adapters running this version of the firmware (using a USB hub).
+Tested with four, but it might support even more.

 - Normal mode:
   - This is for use on PC and Android.
 In Android, the original RetroAdapter was not reporting directions up and left for NES and some other controller types.